fhiso/legacy-format/dates.md

 This is an example where the *historical year* alone could be ambiguous due to Easter being a movable feast.
-In France, there were two days which would have been written "1er avril, 1522".
-In both cases, the *historical year* is 1522, but only for the first is the *logical year* also 1522: for the second, it is 1523.
+In France, there were two days which would have been written "1er jour d'avril, 1522", as Easter was early in the *logical year* 1522 and late in 1523.
+For both days described as 1 April 1522, the *historical year* is 1522, but only for the first is the *logical year* also 1522: for the second, it is 1523.
 This means the first *date* *must* be encoded in ELF as "`1 APR 1522`", while the second *should* be encoded as "`1 APR 1522/23`" (though it *may* alternatively be encoded as "`1 APR 1523`", without using a *dual year*).
 {/}

 Every *calendar year* in the Julian *calendar*, as reckoned by *logical